-Statistics reveal that, due to a basic lack of knowledge about contraception, many women who suffer from serious mental illness and are sexually active, do not practice birth control, even though they do not want to become pregnant.
-Mental health professionals should provide their patients with family planning counselling, but it is not yet common practice.
+Statistics reveal that, due to a basic lack of knowledge about contraception, many women who suffer from serious mental illness and are sexually active do not practise birth control, even though they do not want to become pregnant.21 Mental health professionals should provide their patients with family planning counseling, but it is not yet common practice.
 It is a good idea to seek out this service, where available, in order that the person receives psychosocial skills training to reduce the possibility of pressured sex, and to understand the various methods of contraception.

 Schizophrenia poses a challenge for women who wish to use contraceptives.
-Women who use intrauterine devices (IUD's) and other contraceptive implants, face two significant risks: I) that the devices may become a focus of delusions of control; 2) if the disease interferes with pain perception, the ill person may not recognize early signs of pelvic inflammatory disease caused by the device.
+Women who use intrauterine devices (IUDs) and other contraceptive implants face two significant risks: 1) that the devices may become a focus of delusions of control22 and 2) if the illness interferes with pain perception, the person may not recognize early signs of pelvic inflammatory disease caused by the device.23

 Oral contraceptives are difficult for many women to remember.
 They also affect mood in some people with schizophrenia.
-Condoms are only effective if the ill person understands proper usage, but will not provide protection in the many instances of unplanned or pressured sex.
-Often the optimal choice of contraceptive is long acting hormone injections.
-They usually last three months and do not have any clinically significant interactions with anti-psychotic medication.
+Condoms are only effective if the person understands proper usage, but will not provide protection in the many instances of unplanned or pressured sex.
+Often the optimal choice of contraceptive is long-acting hormone injections.
+They usually last three months and do not have any clinically significant interactions with antipsychotic medication.